Software User Experience (UX) Matters for HR Service Providers and SMBs: UX Experts Explain Why

 What does a positive SMB and Employee User Experience look like?

-Tell us about your background in User Experience.
+Tell us about your background in Software User Experience.

-Danielle: I graduated with a Visual Design degree and completed the Human Factors Program in Information Design graduate program at Bentley University.
+Danielle: I graduated with a Visual Design degree and completed the Human Factors in Information Design graduate program at Bentley University.
 My studies included courses in human behavior, user research, design thinking, usability testing and statistics.
-Throughout my 18-year career, I’ve helped drive functional design processes and create elegant solutions to understand complex data sets at companies like Pfizer, Fidelity, and MathWorks.
+Throughout my 18-year career, I’ve helped drive functional design processes and created elegant solutions to understand complex data sets at companies like Pfizer, Fidelity and MathWorks.

 Renard: On my career journey of 11 years from Visual Designer to ultimately UX Designer, I have worked for various business-to-business and business-to-consumer companies, including Titleist, Netgear, Boston Children’s Museum, Progressive, Geico, Dell, and EMC.